 But despite being a fat-burning diet, keto was not originally designed for weight loss.
 Researchers in the 1920s developed this diet to treat epilepsy .
 However, its use as an epilepsy treatment fell back after the introduction of antiepileptic drugs.
 But recently, the diet went through a resurgence within weight-loss communities.

 Keto is radical.
 There's no doubt about that.
 That's the main reason medical experts are raising concerns about the diet's safety.
-Other reasons are the wide-held beliefs that the human body is best equipped to run on carbs and that fats are dangerous .
+Other reasons are the widely-held beliefs that the human body is best equipped to run on carbs and that fats are dangerous .
 While it is true that your body utilizes carbs much faster and easier than it does the other two macros (fats and protein), there are two problems with this thinking:

 That's because your body is capable of making glucose from other nutrients, like protein.
 It's also able to run on fatty acids and make ketones to replace glucose.
 Glucose is an essential nutrient, but it does not have to come from carbs, and that's the whole point here.